 There is less ambiguity in the present interpretation because the hill in question is a linear feature: the escarpment extending from Hanbury Hill and Pepper Hill southwards, and running immediately to the west of the modern-day Love Lane.
-(Linear hill features and the phrase Tlong dune, meaning along the hill, are relatively common in Anglo-Saxon charters, particularly those of the former Hwiccan region-Stokes, 2011).
-As already indicated, this escarpment delineates the Keuper Sandstone beds of Oldswinford from the Bunter Series mottled sandstone and pebble beds of the low lying heath-land to the west (now occupied by Mary Stevens Park, Bigmoor playing field, the western half of Stourbridge Golf Course and much of Norton).
+As already indicated, this delineates the Keuper Sandstone beds of Oldswinford from the Bunter Series mottled sandstone and pebble beds of the low lying heath-land to the west (now occupied by Mary Stevens Park, Bigmoor playing field, the western half of Stourbridge Golf Course and much of Norton).

-The assumed line of the charter boundary follows Love Lane southwards along the top of the scarp.
+The assumed line of the charter boundary follows Love Lane southwards along the top of this escarpment.
 The fall to the west is around 20m and, even today, the escarpment is a very noticeable feature of the landscape.
 Moreover, moving "along the hill" (south along Love Lane) brings us directly to a lower lying marshy area containing a fish pond.
 Photograph 9 shows the pond which, today, abuts a house in Peartree Drive.
 The pond has clearly been enhanced by damming and small-scale quarrying, but it is quite possible that a smaller pool existed in this location during the Anglo-Saxon period, only being enlarged in more recent times.
 The pond lies just within Pedmore parish, but it is shown (though apparently smaller than today) on Brettel and Davies' 1827 plan of Oldswinford.
 The 1814 OS surveyor's drawing for Stourbridge actually shows three small ponds in this location.